Wurst-Imperium/wimods.net/content/wi-zoom/WI-Zoom-1-4.md

 - "1.19.1-pre1"
 - "22w24a"
 ---
-**Note:** In snapshot 23w05a, due to a [bug in Fabric](https://github.com/FabricMC/fabric/issues/2879), the zoom keybind does not show up in the controls menu.
-You can still zoom, but can't change the keybind right now.
-The Fabric team is [working on a fix](https://github.com/FabricMC/fabric-loader/pull/764).
+**Note:** In snapshot 23w05a, there used to be a [bug in Fabric](https://github.com/FabricMC/fabric/issues/2879) that caused modded keybinds (such as WI Zoom's zoom keybind) to not show up in the controls menu.
+Make sure you are using the latest Fabric API (`0.73.4+1.19.4`) and Fabric Loader version (`0.14.14`) when playing on this snapshot.

 ## Changelog

 - Added Chinese translations (Mainland, Taiwan, Hong Kong, and Classical variants) (Thanks to <a href="https://github.com/HJ-zhtw" target="_blank" rel="noopener noreferrer">HJ-zhtw</a>!)